golubitsky/music/README.md

   - [x] Sometimes with flats.
   - [x] Sometimes with sharps.
 - [x] Flashcards for polychord fractions.
+  - [x] Cards probably shouldn't be duplicated for front/back.
+Consumer should flip them.
+  - [ ] Flashcards: make Front/Back a toggle (relevant after multiple types of flashcards).
 - [ ] Flashcards for chord -> mode
   - [ ] Major
   - [ ] Melodic minor